 Helping them pack

-While your son or daughter might be tempted to pack everything they have in their rooms, remind them they won’t have too much space in their new accommodation and they can use their student discount to buy new clothes, accessories or study items.
+While your young person might be tempted to pack everything they have in their rooms, remind them they won’t have too much space in their new accommodation and they can use their student discount to buy new clothes, accessories or study items.

 First off, gather all the most important documents your son or daughter needs to bring with, from passport to insurance documents and university acceptance letter, and then make a list of all the bedroom, bathroom, kitchen, electronics, stationery essentials they might need.